-Gary B. Langfitt, 63, President - Expense Management Services.
-Mr. Langfitt joined the Company in 1999 as Vice President, Sales and Marketing - Utility Information Services and subsequently served as COO - Utility Information Services from 2003 to 2011 when he was appointed to his current position.
+Gary B. Langfitt, 65, President, Expense Management Services.
+Mr. Langfitt joined the Company in 1999 as Vice President, Sales and Marketing, Utility Information Services and subsequently served as COO, Utility Information Services from 2003 to 2011 when he was appointed to his current position.

-Dwight D. Erdbruegger, 59, President - Cass Commercial Bank.
-Mr. Erdbruegger succeeded Mr. Mathias as President of the Bank effective July 2, 2018, joining the Company after a 31-year career in commercial banking, the last 15 years spent with Commerce Bank.
+Dwight D. Erdbruegger, 62, President, Cass Commercial Bank.
+Mr. Erdbruegger joined the company in this role in 2018, after a 31-year career in commercial banking, the last 15 years spent with Commerce Bank.
 Most recently he was chairman of CBIEF, the equipment finance subsidiary of Commerce Bank.
 He was also chief administrative officer for Commerce Bank East Group, with offices in Missouri, Indiana, Michigan, Ohio and Tennessee.

-Mark A. Campbell, 56, President - Transportation Information Services.
-Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing - Transportation Information Services from 2003 to 2010, Senior Vice President - Transportation Information Services from 2010 to September 2014 and Executive Vice President - Transportation Information Services from 2014 to 2015 when he was appointed to his current position.
+Mark A. Campbell, 58, President, Transportation Information Services.
+Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing, Transportation Information Services from 2003 to 2010, Senior Vice President, Transportation Information Services from 2010 to September 2014 and Executive Vice President, Transportation Information Services from 2014 to 2015 when he was appointed to his current position.

-James M. Cavellier, 51, Executive Vice-President and CIO.
+James M. Cavellier, 53, Executive Vice President and CIO.
 Mr. Cavellier joined the Company in this role in February 2018.
 Prior to joining the Company, he worked for Comerica Bank since 2001 holding various technology leadership positions ranging from strategic technology planning to operational responsibility for all technology across the U.S. Most recently, Mr. Cavellier was a domain chief information officer for payment and wealth management technologies.
 Prior to Comerica Bank, Mr. Cavellier held technology leadership positions with The Auto Club Group, Ernst & Young, LLP, and Electronic Data Systems.